williamdunstanmorris/williamdunstanmorris.github.io/_tabs/cv.md

 ---

-* I prefer the Macbook trackpads and screen resolution, but I spend a lot of time on Linux.
-So I use both.
 * I got into programming through [Max/MSP](https://cycling74.com/products/max) and [SuperCollider](https://supercollider.github.io/)
-* I prefer [zsh](https://ohmyz.sh/) over fish.
 * I really love [Terraform](https://www.terraform.io/).
 I've written tonnes of it to provision resources in AWS.
 It has made AWS so much less overwhelming.
 * Written small scripts and sysops tasks with Python
 * Written and collaborated on software with C++ and Java
+* I prefer [zsh](https://ohmyz.sh/) over fish.
 * I'm learning [Golang](https://go.dev/)!
 Specifically, microservices with Golang.
 I've found it hard to find a language that I really liked, but I think that this is the language I really want to master eventually.
 * I tried some wordpress development with PHP for Wordpress too.
 That was actually pretty fun.
-OO is nice.
+* I prefer the Macbook trackpads and screen resolution, but I spend a lot of time on Linux.
+So I use both.

 # skills, buzz-words and the tool soup